Sokkeldirektoratet

 1. before the measuring system is used for the first time,

-2. before the measuring system or parts of it are used after major reconstructions or modifications, and
+2. before the measuring system or parts of it are used after major reconstructions or modifications,

-3. before changing the purpose of use that is not comprised by consent pursuant to Item a).
+3. before changing the purpose of use that is not comprised by consent pursuant to Item a),

 Section 95.